 Initially, the backend of the app was hosted on AWS Amazon web services but later migrated to Facebook data centres.
 That eased the integration of Instagram with other Facebook services, cut down latency & leverage the frameworks, tools for large scale deployments built by the Facebook engineering team.

-Munin is an open-source resource, network & infrastructure monitoring tool used by the engineering team at Insta to track metrics across the service & get notified in case of any anomalies.
+Munin is an open-source resource, network & infrastructure monitoring tool used by Instagram to track metrics across the service & get notified of any anomalies.

 Now let’s move on to the search architecture.

-How Does Instagram Searches Content through Billions of Images?
+How Does Instagram Runs A Search For Content Through Billions of Images?

 Instagram initially used Elasticsearch for its search feature but later migrated to Unicorn, a social graph aware search engine built by Facebook in-house.